Welcome to Robin Class!

 Reading Expectations

 Frequently sharing books with your child and talking about the main characters and sequence of events will support your child to develop their comprehension skills.
 Please ensure that you read with your child at least five times a week when they begin to bring books home following the school's reading scheme.
 After reading their phonic book, please record this in their reading diary including the date, the name of the book and a signature from the adult who has read with them.
 You may also want to comment on whether your child enjoyed the book or if they found it easy or difficult.
 The number of reads will be counted up at the end of every week, so it is important the children have their reading diary and their books with them.
-Each week, the children in Robins and Wrens will be issued with a raffle ticket if they have read at home five times that week and one child will be selected from these raffle tickets from each class to become the Reader of the Week and receive a certificate for this.
+The children in Robins and Wrens will be issued with a Loyalty Card if they have read at home five times that week they will receive a punch on their card.
+A full card will lead to prizes for your child!
+From each class to become the Reader of the Week and receive a certificate for this.

 Letterjoin